Should I switch to a half-hourly tariff in the UK? (June 2026 guide)

 Comparing only the cheapest rate

-Focus on your average expected unit cost based on when you use electricity.
-A very cheap off-peak rate doesn’t help if most of your consumption is at the most expensive time.
+Focus on your average expected unit cost across the day, not the headline off-peak rate.
+A 7p overnight rate doesn’t help if most of your usage is at the most expensive time.

 Ignoring the standing charge

-Standing charges vary by region and supplier.
-If your usage is low, the standing charge can make a bigger difference to your overall bill than the unit rates.
+Standing charges vary by region and supplier (the cap sits at 57.19p/day).
+If your usage is low, the standing charge can move your bill more than the unit rates.

 Assuming you’ll change habits (but not doing it)

-If you don’t plan to shift usage, a single-rate fixed tariff may be safer.
+If you won’t actually shift usage, a single-rate fixed tariff near the cap is safer.
 Be honest about your routine before switching.

 Not checking contract terms